Fragtality/PilotsDeck/RM.md

 <br/>

 *Background*: The ability to run Lua Files is a Core-Feature of FSUIPC (at least for me!).
-Lua-Code is easier to write, understand and are more flexible than Things like Marcos or RPN for Calculator-Code.
+Lua-Code is easier to write, understand and are more flexible than Marcos or RPN for Calculator-Code for Example.
 It greatly extends the Things you're able to do when pressing a Button on the StreamDeck - like automating GSX Calls or setting up your Aircraft from Cold & Dark for Example.<br/>
 It also extends the Things you are able to read: you can run a Script in the Background which writes Values to the FSUIPC Custom Offset Range - for Example the combined State of both Landing Lights or the Contents of the Barometer Display.
 The Plugin can then read and display this Offset - with the Value which you generated/calculated in Lua.<br/>
 If you want to learn more about Lua-Scripts, look at the "*FSUIPC Lua Plug-Ins*" and "*FSUIPC Lua Library*" Documents in your *My Documents\FSUIPC7* Folder (or \FSUIPC6 for P3D)!
 Look at the Scripts that come with my Integrations or from other Users to understand how Lua can be used for different Things.
 Look at the *event.flag* and *event.param* Functions to understand how to use the LuaToggle and LuaValue Lua-Controls.<br/>